SJ23 Tech Tip F21, (Updated 2024-08-12) Hal Mueller, Bill Sweeney, Bob Schimmel, Mike Raleigh, Tim Woods.

 I bought a used spinnaker and heavy weather jib.
 Both sails were as described but they found a 1/2" tear in the chute and deducted $25 from the price.
 Nice.

-Precision has an incredibly accurate measuring system to order your new sail.
-It guarantees 100% fit & performance which is why they are trusted by so many popular YouTube sailing channels.
+Precision has a very detailed measuring form to order your new sail.
+It guarantees 100% accurate fit & performance which is why they are trusted by so many popular YouTube sailing channels.

 "I ordered their most budget friendly cloth with no add-ons.
 The thinking is that the sails will rot from age long before they wear out, given the few number of hours per year and the very light winds that I intend to use them in".

-• Rolly Tasker Sails - International sail maker.
+• Rolly Tasker Sails - Australian sail maker to the world.

 • Lee Sails - Located in USA and Canada.